Jesseee9/Linux-Basics/README.md

 # Basic Linux Commands & Scripts

 This repository is a personal learning project where I document and practice **fundamental Linux commands and scripts**.
-It serves two purposes:
 - 📚 A study resource for myself as I learn Linux step by step.
-- 💼 A public showcase of my progress for employers and recruiters to see my hands-on learning journey.

 ---
 ## 🔧 Contents
 - Common shell commands (`ls`, `cd`, `pwd`, etc.)
 - File and directory operations (`touch`, `mkdir`, `rm`, `cp`, `mv`)